bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 touch index.js              # create main app script file
 ```

-Then, copy and paste the JavaScript below into `index.js`.
+Then, copy and paste the following JavaScript code into `index.js`.

 ```js